Polyvagal Theory Made Simple: What It Is and Why It Matters in Therapy

 Ventral Vagal: Safe and Social

 This is the ventral vagal state, sometimes called the social engagement system.
-It's where healing actually happens.
-It's where connection is possible.
-And for a lot of people who've been through trauma, it can feel really far away.
+The ventral vagal influence acts as a regulatory 'vagal brake,' supporting calm states and social engagement during safe conditions by maintaining physiological calm and constraining defensive responses.
+The Ventral Vagal Complex coordinates the heart and lungs with facial and vocal muscles, supporting calmness, clear thinking, and bonding.
+It’s where healing actually happens, where connection and social communication are possible.
+And for a lot of people who’ve been through trauma, it can feel really far away.

 Sympathetic: Fight or Flight

-When your nervous system detects a threat, it mobilizes.
+When your nervous system detects a threat, it mobilizes through sympathetic activation.
 Your heart rate goes up, muscles tense, breathing gets shallow, and your body is ready to do something.
-This is the sympathetic state, and it's not bad.
-It kept humans alive for millennia.
+This is the sympathetic state, and it’s not bad.
+It kept humans alive for millennia as an adaptive response to perceived danger.

-The problem is that after trauma, your nervous system can start calling in this response when there's no actual danger.
+However, sympathetic activation can impact emotion regulation, making it harder to manage emotional responses.
+After trauma, your nervous system can start calling in this response when there’s no actual danger.
 A tone of voice, a certain smell, being ignored in an email thread.
-The body responds like the threat is real, because as far as the nervous system is concerned, it might be.=
+The body responds like the threat is real, because as far as the nervous system is concerned, it might be.

 Dorsal Vagal: Shutdown and Freeze